mcrider/dcap-node/README.md

 ### Add New Document
 🔑 `POST /type/:type`

 Create a new document and store it to the type index.
 The document data must be passed in the body's `data` field.
+This data will be validated against the type's schema.
 If the type schema indicates the document should encrypted, a password and private key must be passed in the request body.

 **URL Params**
 - `:type` Type name